Approximate Circular Pattern Matching: Exact Circular Pattern Matching

 \section{Exact Circular Pattern Matching}

-In this section, for completeness, we present a linear-time solution for CPM \emph{for any alphabet}.\footnote{This solution may be regarded as folklore, but we were unable to find an appropriate citation.}
+In this section, for completeness, we present a linear-time solution for CPM \emph{for any alphabet}.\footnote{This solution may be regarded as folklore, but we were unable to find a reference.}

-We use the so-called \emph{prefix array} $\PREF$ of a string $S$ such that, for $i \in [0\dd |S|)$, the value $\PREF[i]$ is the maximum $j\ge 0$ such that $S[0\dd j)=S[i\dd i+j)$.
+\begin{fact} Exact CPM can be solved in $\cO(n)$ time. \end{fact} \begin{proof} We use the so-called \emph{prefix array} $\PREF$ of a string $S$ such that, for $i \in [0\dd |S|)$, the value $\PREF[i]$ is the maximum $j\ge 0$ such that $S[0\dd j)=S[i\dd i+j)$.
 An algorithm constructing the prefix array can be found in~\cite{DBLP:books/daglib/0020103}.
-It works in linear time for any alphabet.
+It works in linear time for any alphabet that supports constant-time equality tests between characters of $S$.